 With Trainsplit’s unique journey planner, we search for the best-priced train tickets for your journey.
 You can easily discover the best split ticketing combinations that maximise your savings on train tickets, and best of all, Trainsplit will do all the work for you and doesn’t charge a booking fee.

-By following these tips, along with using Trainsplit’s unique journey planner to find the best train ticket deals, now is the perfect time to explore new destinations.
+By following these tips, along with using Trainsplit’s unique journey planner to unearth the best deals on cheap train tickets to the Lake District, now is the perfect time to explore new destinations.

 Remember, if you have any questions about train travel or need assistance, feel free to reach out to our team.
 We're here to help you plan a memorable journey.